gmc-code/PC-using-RTD/docs/setup/Git CLI.rst

     git status

-| It outputs the current working branch and how it compares to the remote master branch.
+| It outputs the current working branch and how it compares to the remote main branch.
 | It lists file changes that are not yet staged.
 | It lists the staged files.
 | It reports whether there are local commits yet to be published.